 When adding accessories to a kitchen, ensure that the decor doesn’t interfere with workflow; otherwise, you’ll find yourself frustrated by your decor rather than pleased with it.

 A small display or vignette on the counter can be quite beautiful, but be sure you place it in a corner or other out-of-the way spot so that you aren’t interfering with your workable counter space.

 Stick with Kitchen-Themed Decor

 Accessories and other decor in a kitchen feel more natural and less contrived when they are items that “make sense” for a kitchen, so be sure to give careful thought as to what you include.
-Beautiful dishes, serving pieces, a display of cutting boards, flatware, baskets, or even a nice cookbook can all make beautiful displays in a kitchen without feeling like they are out-of-place.
+Items that make beautiful displays in a kitchen without feeling out-of-place include: